abhilashsiyer/ams/README.md

   ```
 Maintainence -
 ------------------
-When you see the above scenario, two steps are common i.e -
+When you see the above scenario, the following two steps are common across all tests:

 ```
 @SampleRadioButton